-Shenandoah National Park is still closed, so I don't have an update on them yet, but....we're still listed!
-What we hope to do is what we are doing with some of my Shakespeare Troupe shows - go on the Big Screen!
-Yes, we would perform on a movie screen as a livestream show!
-(This is what we are doing for Clifton Forge's Historic Theatre - August 4, 7:00 pm.
-They'll let 50 folks into the theatre, or however many are legal then, and livestream it to a movie screen, then sell additional tickets online to see at home.)
-We might get to book many of our favorite venues this way - like retirement homes, which are are too dangerous to go to now and are starving for entertainment.
+Today I booked our first live-stream show!
+Clifton Forge's Historic Theatre - August 4, 7:00 pm.
+They'll let 50 folks into the theatre, or however many are legal then, and live-stream it to a movie screen, then sell additional tickets online to see at home.
+We might get to book many of our favorite venues this way - Lime Kiln! - as well as venues that are too dangerous to go to now -- retirement homes and juvi - which are starving for entertainment.
 (As always, all our donated shows get you guys community service credit.)